smart-edge-open/specs/doc/applications/openness_ovc.md

 ## Open Visual Cloud and OpenNESS Integration as cloud-native

 Integrating the [cloud-native Smart City application](https://github.com/OpenVisualCloud/Smart-City-Sample/blob/master/deployment/kubernetes/README.md) with OpenNESS was a seamless process due to the OpenNESS adoption of Kubernetes standard features (Namespaces, Services, DaemonSets, and Network Policies).
 In one step, the Smart City application is deployed on the OpenNESS setup based on the reference deployment on vanilla Kubernetes.
-Details about onboarding the cloud-native Smart City application with OpenNESS is covered in the [application onboarding guide](https://github.com/otcshare/x-specs/blob/master/doc/applications-onboard/network-edge-applications-onboarding.md#onboarding-smart-city-sample-application).
+Details about onboarding the cloud-native Smart City application with OpenNESS is covered in the [application onboarding guide](../applications-onboard/network-edge-applications-onboarding.md#onboarding-smart-city-sample-application).

 ## Conclusion

-The Smart City sample when deployed on the Edge nodes based on OpenNESS creates an impactful edge computing use case that utilizes the capability of OpenNESS, Open Visual Cloud, and OpenVINO™.
+The Smart City sample when deployed on the Edge nodes based on OpenNESS creates an impactful edge computing use case that utilizes the capability of OpenNESS, Open Visual Cloud, and OpenVINOâ„¢.
 The integration shows that the three can run together to show scalable Edge deployment and low-latency analytics processing on Edge nodes.